merenlab/MerenLab-workflows/workflows/assembly-based-metagenomics-workflow/README.md

 For those of you who are learning `snakemake`, you might be surprised of how easy the switch between the modes is.
 All we need to do is tell the `anvi_merge` rule that we want all samples merged for each _group_, and snakemake immediatly infers that it needs to also run the extra mapping, and profiling steps. *Thank you snakemake!* (says everyone).

+An updated DAG for the workflow for our mock data is available below:

+![alt text][mock_files_for_merenlab_metagenomics_pipeline/mock-dag-all-against-all.png]

+A little more of a mess!
+But also has a beauty to it :-).